 Chronic pain is something that up to 40% of all adults in the United States suffer from.
 This makes it one of the common reasons for doctor visits.
 When someone has chronic pain, they feel some degree of continuous pain for weeks or months.
 Even though this is a challenging condition to live with, there are ways to effectively manage the pain.

 People will usually automatically assume that resting in bed for extended periods of time is the best approach when dealing with chronic pain.
-However, this could actually make it last far longer due to the effects of a lacking of physical activity.
+However, this could actually make it last far longer due to the effects of a lack of physical activity.
 Muscles get stiff, and bones become weaker.
-Also, sleep quality will significantly decrease.
+Also, quality os sleep will significantly decrease.
 There are psychological issues that arise as well, including loneliness and depression.
 Chronic pain gets worse if you take the route of being bed-ridden.

 Thankfully, there are several effective methods you can employ in your life if you are dealing with chronic pain.
 We are going to go over six of the best tips for managing chronic pain.

 Perhaps the biggest difference you will notice is the use of exercise as a way to relieve chronic pain.
 Your body is designed for movement.
 When you keep moving, you keep your body flexible and strong.
 As long as you don’t take on too much, you will significantly benefit from exercising to relieve chronic pain.

 There are a number of great options to choose from.
 Some of these include:

 - Riding an exercise bike

 Before doing any of these, you should do some light stretching as well.
 You should make sure you do this, given how vital it is to loosen up your muscles that can stiffen up.